The Faculty of Education offer a number of Work Integrated Learning (WIL) through UC's Professional Experience Program.

 For further information on Working with Vulnerable People registration, please visit Access Canberra or phone (02) 6207 3000.

 All students who are placed in schools outside of ACT should obtain the applicable version of the WWVP registration for that state.
-Information regarding procedures for undergoing the check in NSW can access further information from the Office of the Children's Guardian.
+Information regarding procedures for undergoing the check in NSW can be obtained from the Office of the Children's Guardian.

-*NOTE Depending on the time of year WWVP applications can take up to 10 weeks to be processed and need to be done BEFORE you commence your placement.
-No WWVP registration = no entry into a school.
+Depending on the time of year WWVP applications can take up to 10 weeks to be processed.
+Therefore please apply for it as early as possible to ensure that you are able to attend your placement.

 This document outlines the acceptable use of Information and Communications Technology (ICT) resources for ACT Government employees including teachers.
 All ACT government staff are obliged to comply with its requirements as are Preservice Teachers assigned to an ACT Government school.
 The Policy is available here.